Jeff Adams: Post-competition

-In 2002, Adams ascended the 1,776 steps of the CN Tower in a specially-designed wheelchair; in 2004, he climbed the Acropolis.
+In 2002, Adams ascended the 1,776 steps of the CN Tower in a specially designed wheelchair; in 2004, he climbed the Acropolis.

 In March 2010, he was a torchbearer during the 2010 Winter Paralympics torch relay.

 In 2012 Adams was part of the broadcast crew on Channel 4's coverage of the 2012 Summer Paralympics in London.

 Adams is additionally a motivational speaker.

-He is an inductee into the Canadian Disability Hall of Fame (1997, then the Terry Fox Hall of Fame), and Canada's Sports Hall of Fame (2018).
+He is an inductee into the Canadian Disability Hall of Fame (1997, then the Terry Fox Hall of Fame).
+In 2018, he was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame (2018).

 Personal life

 Adams underwent radiation therapy for cancer as a child, and aftermath of the treatment led to a spinal injury at age 9 that paralysed him.
 After retiring from competition, Adams and business partner Christian Bagg co-launched Marvel Wheelchairs with Cervélo Cycles, producing adjustable wheelchairs for everyday use.
 After Cervélo was unable to secure bridge financing for debt to suppliers, Marvel was taken over and unsuccessful attempts were made to sell it by Cervélo.
 Cervélo was taken over by PON, and Adams and Bagg launched a new company making wheelchairs called ICON in 2010.
 An appearance on the CBC reality show Dragons' Den led to a new partnership with a manufacturer, Multimatic, to produce the wheelchairs designed by ICON.

 Through much of his career, Adams lived in Brampton, Ontario.